skully-coder/competitiveprogramming/Matrix/Matrix Determinant/README.md

 # Matrix Determinant

-The determinant of a matrix is a scalar value that is a function of the entries of a square matrix.
+The determinant of a matrix is a function of the entries of a square matrix.

 A Matrix Determinant can be calculated like so: